Fox's 'Deadpool' shines among 'X-Men' star power for Comic-Con

-SAN DIEGO The largest gathering of celebrity superheroes came together on stage with Marvel creator Stan Lee at San Diego's Comic-Con on Saturday, as Fox harnessed star power for its films, "Fantastic Four," "Deadpool" and "X-Men."
+SAN DIEGO, July 11 The largest gathering of celebrity superheroes came together on stage with Marvel creator Stan Lee at San Diego's Comic-Con on Saturday, as Fox harnessed star power for its films, "Fantastic Four," "Deadpool" and "X-Men."

 Fox presented its panel of upcoming movies at the annual gathering of pop culture and film fans, and upped the ante with its own Marvel roster of mutant heroes and anti-heroes, with Lee, the creator of the comic books, making a cameo appearance.